jnaidu/IoTGitBook/model_the_device.md

 # Model The Device
 The first step to creating an IoT solution in a health monitoring use case is to model the device, or the car, in IoT platform.
 A device template is used to represent a device of a particular kind and create multiple instances of it.
 A device template contains Attribute Type, Event Template and Command Template.
 In this case, the device template for a car will have Attribute Types and Event Templates.
 Since no commands sent out to the car, Command Templates are not modeled.

 First, create the library of attributes that are required to represent a car.
-Second, we will create a library of events that the gateway on the car can send.
+Second, create a library of events that the gateway on the car can send.
 Lastly, all the required attributes and events required to represent a car are used to create a device template.

 ## POST: CREATE ATTRIBUTE TYPE
 Create Attribute Type service will create an attribute in the IoT solution library.
 In this case, the basic attributes required to represent a car are: Manufacturer, Model, Year of Make, VIN number etc. In addition to this, we would need to model the engine fault code which is of our interest.